SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 01 July, 2022 at 12:04:59
+# Last Refreshed - 01 July, 2022 at 13:16:30
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pace Partner Ride: Wandering Flats in Makuri Islands with D. Drops</b>
+<b>Zwift - Road to Sky in Watopia for an hour</b>

-which happened on 29 June, 2022 at 15:53:54
+which happened on 01 July, 2022 at 12:55:39

-Which is 0 years, 0 months, 1 days, 20 hours and 11 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 0 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/7387956936
+You can see it here https://www.strava.com/activities/7397590715

 ## Number of Rides
 How many rides have I done each year?